carvel-dev/imgpkg/docs/air-gapped-workflow.md

     Succeeded
     ```

-    Note that all dependent images referenced in the bundle are copied as well.
+    Bundle and all images referenced in the bundle are copied to destination registry.

     Flags used in the command:
       * `--from-tar` indicates path to tar file containing assets to be copied to an image registry